Improve your fire protection with fire retardant paint

 - Does not propagate the fire, limiting the amount of heat released from a surface during a fire

 If the coating meets both these requirements it is categorised as Class 0 under BS476, meaning it protects from the spread of flames and from fire propagation.
+Fire retardant paint for wood is the most common fire rated coating used for timber and wooden substrates because, unlike intumescent, it comes in clear varnishes.
+A fire retardant paint for wood can be used as a sealer or as a final coat.

 Australian Standards for Fire Resistance